Sanford Dam Mural and Walkway: A Historic Community Project

-Sanford Dam Mural: A Historic Community ProjectSanford Dam Mural: A Historic Community ProjectSanford Dam Mural: A Historic Community Project
+Sanford Dam Mural and Walkway: A Historic Community ProjectSanford Dam Mural and Walkway: A Historic Community ProjectSanford Dam Mural and Walkway: A Historic Community Project

-Sanford Dam Mural: A Historic Community ProjectSanford Dam Mural: A Historic Community ProjectSanford Dam Mural: A Historic Community Project
+Sanford Dam Mural and Walkway: A Historic Community ProjectSanford Dam Mural and Walkway: A Historic Community ProjectSanford Dam Mural and Walkway: A Historic Community Project

 Project Plans

-We aim to raise $200,000 in donations to install a striking 80 ft. mural on the Sanford Dam powerhouse wall, along with an accessible paved trail from Sanford Village Park to the dam overlook, interpretive and directional signage, solar lighting, picnic tables and benches, landscaping with native plants, and funding for long-term maintenance.
+As shown in the video, the plan is to install a striking 80 ft. mural on the Sanford Dam powerhouse wall, along with an accessible paved trail from Sanford Village Park to the dam overlook, interpretive and directional signage, solar lighting, picnic tables and benches, and landscaping with native plants.
+The walkway connects to a new boat launch being installed by the Village of Sanford and creates a beautiful area to explore the lakeside and dam.

 Timeline